kgn/BBlock/readme.md

 ```
 ###UIImage+BBlock.h

-Returns a `UIImage` that can be used to cache drawing
+Returns a `UIImage` that can be used to cache drawing.

 ```obj-c
 + (UIImage *)imageForSize:(CGSize)size withDrawingBlock:(void(^)())drawingBlock;